reasonml-old/rebel/README.md

 - Needs a `src/`, and it must be a flat directory.
 - Third-party deps go into `node_modules/`.
 - Third-party deps names are uncapitalized (can contain upper-case in the whole word).
+- Every library (including the current top one) needs a package.json that lists its dependencies, if any.

 **To run**: `jenga`.
 Then see the output from `_build/top/app.out`, and/or open up `index.html` to see the compiled-to-js version.